The hot Pies got the better of the not so hot Dogs, and went a win clear at the top of the ladder.

 Carlton v Dockers – Ikon Park, Sunday 1:10pm

 I would be very confident with Freo at the line here.
-The Dockers travelling over to Victoria for the first time might give Carlton a sniff early on, but they just don’t have the depth all over the ground like Fremantle does.
-The defence of Fremantle has been absolute class, and has only let through 94 points this entire season, and Carlton, without a big key forward, will struggle to find avenues to score.
+The dockers travelling over to Victoria for the first time might give Carlton a sniff early on, but they just don’t have the depth all over the ground like Fremantle does.
+The defence of Fremantle has been absolute class, and has only let through 94-points this entire season, and Carlton, without a big key forward, will struggle to find avenues to score.

 I like bigger than the line though, the 25+ margin for me is a good area.
-It will be a clearer day on Sunday weather wise than it is on Saturday, but just make sure you check the radar before popping it on – play it safer if the rain is lingering.
+It will be a clearer day on the Sunday weather wise than it is on the Saturday, but just make sure you check the radar before popping it on – play it safer if the rain is lingering.